MouadGarroud/SPassword/README.md

 # SPassword

+# Extention :Generate Strong Password
 This extension is a simple password generator with an elegant interface.
 It allows users to generate strong passwords and copy them easily, featuring a visually appealing design with gradient backgrounds and interactive buttons.

-# Project Overview
-This extension serves as a user-friendly password generator designed to enhance security with ease.
-It features a sleek interface with a gradient background, a responsive layout , and well-designed buttons.
-Users can generate strong passwords instantly by clicking the "Generate" button, view the password in a dedicated text box, and copy it effortlessly using the "COPY" button.
-The intuitive design ensures accessibility and functionality for all users.
+This extension is a simple password generator with an elegant interface.
+It allows users to generate strong passwords and copy them easily, featuring a visually appealing design with gradient backgrounds and interactive buttons.

 # Tools Used
 HTML